Trapped Two-Dimensional Fermi Gases with Population Imbalance: Phase Diagrams

-The phase diagram of Fig.~\ref{fig2} differs from that of Fig.~4 in Ref.~\onlinecite{he}.
-Indeed, the line shown there as the phase boundary between the FPN+SF and the PPN+SF in that paper corresponds to line $Q_{c4}$ in our Fig.~\ref{fig2}.
-A comparison of the energies of the possible configurations, however, shows $Q_{c4}$ to be a spinodal line and $Q_{c1}$ to be the phase boundary instead.
-In such cases, when more than one trapped density configurations satisfy the number and imbalance constraints, comparing their energies to determine the true ground state is crucial.
+Now, the triple point TP follow from Eqs.~\eqref{qc2} and~\eqref{qc1}.
+The phase diagram of Fig.~\ref{fig2} is in agreement with phase diagram of Fig.~4 in Ref.~\onlinecite{he} where it was derived assuming the transitions are critical.

-The changes to the trap configurations at the two transitions $Q_{c1}$ and $Q_{c2}$ are illustrated in Fig.~\ref{fig4}, where we plot the different radii as a function of the population imbalance $Q$, again for $E_b/E_F=0.04$.
+The changes to the trap configurations at the transitions $Q_{c1}$ and $Q_{c2}$ are illustrated in Fig.~\ref{fig4}, where we plot the different radii as a function of the population imbalance $Q$ for $E_b/E_F=0.2$.
 For low enough population imbalance, $Q<Q_{c1}$, the interface of the FPN+SF configuration moves inwards with increasing population imbalance; the radii vary according to Eq.~\eqref{radiiPPN}.
 Note that the radius $R_{\downarrow}$ is not defined for the FPN+SF configurations as the N phase is fully polarized.
-The first-order transition at $Q_{c1}$ introduces discontinuities in the radii.
-On further increasing the population imbalance above $Q_{c1}$, the radius at which the N-SF interface lies, $\zeta$, decreases and finally vanishes at the continuous transition $Q_{c2}$, during which all radii vary continuously.
+On further increasing the population imbalance above $Q_{c1}$, the radius at which the N-SF interface lies, $\zeta$, decreases and finally vanishes at the transition point $Q_{c2}$.